THE WAYS WE PROTECT

 Carl Jung

-From reaction to presence.
+From reaction to a conscious choice

 Change has a starting point